 Flowers are by far, one of the most popular things to embroider.
 And rightfully so!
-There are so many different embroidery stitches for flowers that lend themselves well to the shapes and silhouettes of them.
-In this post, I’m sharing 16 different embroidery stitches with some examples of how you can use these stitches to create beautiful flowers.
+There are so many different embroidery stitches for flowers that lend themselves well to their shapes and silhouettes.
+In this post, I’m sharing how to embroider flowers using 17 different embroidery stitches.
 Some can be used for large flowers, some for small, and some for more simple or detailed versions of them.
 I hope you get inspired and try some of them in your next project!

 P.S.
 If you’re brand new at embroidery and don’t know where to start, check out this post first to learn how to make the 5 easiest flowers.